 - If a roommate moves out, you aren't responsible for any damage they may have caused to the apartment

 Cons of an Individual Lease

 - You pay a little bit more than you would with a joint lease.
 The reason for this is simple.
 While there's less risk for you involved in an individual lease, there's more risk involved for the apartment community.
 That premium is added to your monthly rent and expenses

 - If a roommate moves out, you have no say in who moves in because the community will find someone to rent the empty room without your approval

-Another name for a joint lease is a "by the apartment" lease because you're paying the entire cost of the apartment, and not just for an individual room.
-You and your roommates must come together to pay rent and utilities each month, and everyone is responsible for the upkeep of the apartment (include each other's rooms).
+Another name for a joint lease is a "by the apartment" lease, because you're paying the entire cost of the apartment and not just for an individual room.
+You and your roommates must come together to pay rent and utilities each month, and everyone is responsible for the upkeep of the apartment (including each other's rooms).

 You and your roommates will all sign the joint lease.

 A joint lease is a common lease type in Tallahassee's more traditional communities, as well as apartments that have one to two bedrooms.See a list of Tallahassee apartments offering joint leases

 - A joint lease is the least expensive way to rent an apartment

 - You can choose who rents out any empty bedrooms